I’m a numbers nerd and am always looking for good crowdfunding statistics and statistics behind crowdfunding success.

 - Crowdfunding campaigns with personal videos raised 105% more than those without.
 Frequent readers are probably tired of me saying it but, You need a video and YOU need to be in it.
 Check out our post on making your crowdfunding campaign personal to make an impact.

 - Campaigns with a day-to-day marketing plan raise almost three times as much!
 This is a great idea.
-You’re daily to-do list doesn’t have to be earth shattering but plan on doing at least one thing each day to promote your campaign.
+Your daily to-do list doesn’t have to be earth shattering but plan on doing at least one thing each day to promote your campaign.
 Check out our post on how to get the best bang for your crowdfunding marketing strategy.

 - Successful campaigns set a sense of urgency by a shorter time period, between 20 and 40 days.
 Most campaigns start out and end with a lot of activity but see momentum drop during the middle of fundraising.
 You really are not missing out on much by shortening your campaign and it will create that urgency you need to get people going.

 Crowdfunding statistics make it clear that crowdfunding and peer lending is quickly moving from ‘alternative’ financing to mainstream.
 With growth in funding and popular acceptance as a legitimate source, crowdfunding is quickly becoming the preferred way to raise money for business or personal projects.
+Crowdfunding is the evolution of social media and funding, and your way to build a community around your brand while you raise money.